-Charleston itself is a little off-the-beaten-path.
+Charleston itself is a little off-the-beaten path.
 The Holy City may be the largest in South Carolina, but it still manages to feel like a small town.
-After you’ve visited some of our more famous sites, we recommend heading to these hidden gems in Charleston.
+After you’ve visited some of our more famous sites, we recommend checking out these unique things to do in Charleston.

 Visit the less-crowded beaches, eat where the locals do, and get to know the slower side of Charleston.